Hireology/pg_enhanced/README.md

 in order to provide a simple query interface through a PGEnhanced::Client object.
 The PGEnhanced::Client object defines convenience methods such as
 `PGEnhanced::Client#execute` and `PGEnhanced::Client#execute_json` that both allow the execution of arbitrary sql queries whose results are returned either as a PG::Result object, or as a JSON collection whose elements represent each record returned from the query, respectively.
-Additional functionality for generating a CSV representation of a query result is also be possible with `PGEnhanced::Client#execute_csv`.
+Additional functionality for generating a CSV representation of a query result is also possible with `PGEnhanced::Client#execute_csv`.

 ### Configuration